threeaccents/mahi/README.md

     - ***password:string***(default: ) password of database.
     - ***max_conns:int***(default: 10 connections per CPU) maximum connections for database pool.
 ## Postgre
 In order to use postgre the necessary tables must be created.
 SQL files are located in the [migrations](https://github.com/threeaccents/mahi/tree/master/cmd/migrations) folder.
 In the future Mahi will come with a migrate command that will automatically do everything for you.
-For now you have 2 options install [tern](https://github.com/jackc/tern) cd into the migrations folder and run `tern migrate`.
+For now you have 2 options.
+Install [tern](https://github.com/jackc/tern), cd into the migrations folder, and run `tern migrate`.
 Second option is just to copy and paste the SQL provided directly in a GUI or command line instance of Postgre.